yiling-chen/view-finding-network/README.md

 [Yi-Ling Chen](https://yiling-chen.github.io/), Jan Klopp, [Min Sun](http://aliensunmin.github.io/), [Shao-Yi Chien](http://www.ee.ntu.edu.tw/profile?id=101), [Kwan-Liu Ma](http://www.cs.ucdavis.edu/~ma/), ["Learning to Compose with Professional Photographs on the Web"](https://arxiv.org/abs/1702.00503), in Proc. of ACM Multimedia 2017. [(Supplemetnal)](pdf/mm2017-supplemental.pdf)

+**News** We are reimplementing this method in PyTorch.
+Check back often if you are interested.

 ## Dependencies

 You will need to have `tensorflow` (version > 1.0), `skimage`, `tabulate`, `pillow` installed on your system to run the scripts.